socialmetrix/docker-events-notifier/README.md

 ## How it works
 This image connects to the host machine socket, through a volume mapping, and listen [Docker Events API](https://docs.docker.com/engine/reference/api/docker_remote_api_v1.24/#/monitor-dockers-events).

-When a `die` event is triggered it sends the affected container's information to the selected Slack channel.
+When a `die` event is triggered it sends the affected containers' information to the selected Slack channel.

 ## Build